ndumimutiso/GymFitness/README.md

 # GymFitness

-A web Portfolio page that seeks to encompass the various modules learnt.
+A landing page created using HTML, CSS, Bootsrap, and JS Query